BBQ Smoked Meatballs

 - Remove from smoker.

 - Combine BBQ sauce ingredients in large bowl.
-Add meatballs and gently stir until meatballs are coated.
+Add meatballs and gently stir until meatballs are well coated.

 - Serve immediately.